Have you noticed a tree around town that holds its brown leaves all winter instead of dropping them?

 Finley said his study showed that even people who might not routinely think and care about trees and forests and things associated with them, such as marscence, do care about the natural world and can be deeply affected by what they see.

 Christopher Martin is such a person.
-Martin teaches English at Kennesaw State University in Kennesaw, Georgia, and creative nonfiction at the Appalachian Young Writers Workshop.
+Martin teaches English at Kennesaw State University in metro Atlanta, and creative nonfiction at the Appalachian Young Writers Workshop.
 He is also a prize-winning writer and author of the poetry collection "Marcescence: Poems from Gahneesah."
 Gahneesah is the anglicized form of the Cherokee name for Kennesaw Mountain, an outcrop north of Atlanta that was the site of the Battle of Kennesaw Mountain during the Civil War.
 In the fighting, Confederate forces under the command of Gen. Joseph E. Johnson tried but failed to stop Maj.
 Gen. William T. Sherman's Union army as it advanced on Atlanta.

 "Gahneesah" means "burial ground" or "place of the dead," which adds a layer of myth and richness to the literal, botanical process of marcescence — essentially, dead leaves clinging to living trees until they're replaced by new growth," said Martin.
 At the time of his winter visit to the battlefield, now a national park, he was unfamiliar with the marcescence habit of the beech leaves that inspired him to write poem.
 "The moment described in the poem led me to do some casual research on beech trees, and that led me to the word," he said.
 "So the poem itself was a process of discovery, which was cool."